bemiirone/Tool-Shop/README.md

 # Tool Shop

 Tool Shop is an Angular-based web application designed to help users manage and purchase tools.
-It ulitises Signals to manage state
+It utilises Signals to manage state

 ## Features